hemu243/focus-web-crawler/README.md

 **output** folder holds output of scripts along with log file.
 Script also print out url and its relevance score to console as well.

-**output/newhouse_output_all** - hold all crawled url with their relevance score.
+**output/newhouse_output_all** - hold all crawled urls with their relevance score.

-**output/newhouse_output_positive_score.txt** - hold all crawled url and their score where relevance score greater than zero.Since naive bayes classifier either provide score 0 or 1.
+**output/newhouse_output_positive_score.txt** - hold crawled urls where relevance score greater than zero.
+Since naive bayes classifier either provide score 0 or 1.
 So you will see all scores to 1 only in this file.

 **output/log** -> contains log file.